 You can only prevent accidents when you address the underlying causal factors causing the accidents.
 You need to capture the necessary information to analyze your data.

 Why would you need to re-look at and re-sort data you’ve already systematized?

-You may find that your part time staff needs more training on equipment they infrequently use.
+You may find that your part-time staff needs more training on the equipment they infrequently use.
 It may come out that certain equipment is responsible for certain accidents that you have not been watching for.
 Being able to log all the information and sort it into meaningful groups is a job for a good claims management system.

 Running a new ad hoc report will allow you to consider connections between your data you may not have been set up to look for previously.

 Want to be safer?

 Then it’s important that you know there are claims management systems that can help you look for patterns in accidents because applying one will be your first step to making safety improvements.